seablueboy/imagecrawler/README.md

-# imagecrawler craw images for google or baidu
+# imagecrawler craw images from google or baidu